 He also served as an Assistant District Attorney for the Suffolk County District Attorney’s Office.
 A significant portion of his work in the DA’s Office included his time in the Safe Neighborhood Initiative and Senior Trial Units where he prosecuted drug, gang, and homicide cases.

-In addition to leading the ACLU of Massachusetts’ Racial Justice Program.
-He also serves on the Massachusetts Legal Assistance Corporation’s board of directors, the Hyams Foundation’s board of trustees, and is a member of the Massachusetts IOLTA Committee.
+In addition to leading the ACLU of Massachusetts’ Racial Justice Program, he also serves on the Hyams Foundation’s board of trustees and is a member of the Massachusetts IOLTA Committee.

 Rahsaan is admitted to practice in Massachusetts and the United States District Court for the District of Massachusetts.
 He is a graduate of The Ohio State University (B.A.), Northeastern University School of Law (J.D.) and Andover Newton Theological School (M.Div.).
 He is an ordained reverend in the African Methodist Episcopal Church.